kmeisthax/icCanvas/README.md

                       (in the future) compiling them ourselves
-    xxx-configure.* - Scripts for running CMake files for platform xxx xxx-make.*      - Scripts for compiling using the resulting CMake project
+    xxx-configure.* - Scripts for running CMake files for platform xxx xxx-make.*      - Scripts for compiling using the resulting CMake project xxx-package.*   - Scripts for packaging build products for distribution

 ###Sobmodules
 Note: This project contains submodules.
 Currently we do not require them but